-Janice Lowe with Yohann Potico and Kevin Carnes: April 20, 2017 (Updated a year ago)
+Janice Lowe with Yohann Potico and Kevin Carnes: April 20, 2017 (Updated over a year ago)

 Tags: african american musicians, african american poets, african american singers, african american writers, alabama, bootsy collins, brooklyn, new york, chicago, illinois, church, city life, civil rights era, cleveland, ohio, family, funk, gentrification, george wallace, hip-hop, janice a. lowe, jim crow, kevin carnes, lake erie, miami university press, migration, music, new york city, ohio, paul laurence dunbar, poetry and music, police violence, segregation, song and poetry, songs, songwriting, tamir rice, tuscaloosa, alabama, university of alabama, women poets, women writers, yohann potico